shimaore/astonishing-competition/aggregation.coffee.md

       handle: seem (duration) ->

-For each step we compute the new values at the point-in-time specified.
+For each step we compute the new values at the specified point-in-time.

-        @cdr.compute duration
+Note: we must build a new `Rated` object since its duration can only be set once.

-        cdr = @cdr.toJSON()
+        cdr = new Rated @cdr
+          .compute duration
+          .toJSON()

 The billing rules may modify the working CDR, but not the original cdr.
+This is done so that, when generating aggregated CDRs from rated CDRs, the `_id` and `_rev` fields esp. are not modified accidentally.
+But, conversely, in a prepaid situation, the code running multiple times for the same call could store intermediary values (using a `_` prefix) in the working-CDR.

         for own k,v of cdr when k[0] isnt '_'
           @working_cdr[k] = v